Holistic medicine is a whole-body approach to healthcare. It aims to improve health and wellness through the body, mind, and soul.

 This system of medicine combines Western science, natural therapies, and holistic approaches to treat health conditions.
 Natural therapies may be used as both primary and complementary treatments.

-Naturopathic physicians attend a naturopathic medical college, where they study the same coursework as traditional medical doctors.
+Naturopathic physicians attend a naturopathic medical college, where they are educated in the same basic sciences as traditional medical doctors.
 They also take a professional board exam to become licensed, but they aren’t recognized as medical doctors.

 Traditional Chinese medicine practitioner